 If you’re unwilling to go the chemical route, another organic way to combat fire ants is by bucketing.
 Bucketing involves digging out the ant mound with a shovel, placing it in a bucket and transporting it somewhere else, preferably far away from your garden.

 The best time to do this is when every single member of the colony is in or around the mound, to make sure you get all of them at once.
-You should also endeavor to dig up at least a foot of soil along with the mound, to prevent a riot.
+You should also endeavour to dig up at least a foot of soil along with the mound, to prevent a riot.

 If you would like help taking control of the fire ants in your garden, feel free to contact us for a quote.